jnewbery/blog/about.md

 technologies and improve communication between the Bitcoin open source community and businesses using Bitcoin.

-I started co-hosting the New York [BitDevs socratic meetups][] in 2018.
+I co-organized and co-hosting the New York [BitDevs Socratic Meetups][] from 2018 to 2020.

 In 2019, I started the [Bitcoin Core PR Review Club][] to help newer contributors learn about the Bitcoin Core review process.